-- 1. Locate a position or graduate program you would apply for in the next six months or an internship that is related to your major/career interests.
-You are encouraged to use LinekdIn or OSU's Workday to locate the position you will devise your resume/CV for. - 2.
+- Locate a position or graduate program you would apply for in the next six months or an internship that is related to your major/career interests.
+You are encouraged to use LinekdIn or OSU's Handshake to locate the position you will devise your resume/CV for. - 2.
 Create a draft copy of your resume/CV and cover letter tailored to the position mentioned above. - 3.
 Review OSU's helpful resume guidelines & examples to develop a resume draft that includes all the relevant information mentioned in the resume handbook and checklist. - 4.
-Draft your cover letter & resume/CV and Schedule a visit to the undergraduate Career Studios during the The Center for Career and Professional Success's office hours - Obtain a signature (Resume Checklist in Carmen) from the The Center for Career and Professional Success staff member who reviewed your documents before end of day February 7th (11:59 PM) - Turn in your reviewed and signed final documents by the deadline, which is February 17th before 11:59 PM - Complete the peer feedback sheet posted to Carmen for one of your classmates by end of day Feb.
+Draft your cover letter & resume/CV and plan a visit to the undergraduate Career Studios during The Center for Career and Professional Success's office hours - a.
+Additionally, use the Big Interview platform to upload your CV/resume for additional feedback and improvement - b.
+To spotlight another option at your disposal as a student in the College of Arts & Sciences, you can schedule a one-onone appointment with a professional Career Coach via Handshake - 5.
+Obtain a signature (Resume Checklist in Carmen) from the The Center for Career and Professional Success staff member who reviewed your documents before end of day February 7th (11:59 PM) - 6.
+Turn in your reviewed and signed final documents by the deadline, which is February 17th before 11:59 PM - 7.
+Complete the peer feedback sheet posted to Carmen for one of your classmates by end of day Feb.
 21st at 11:59 PM